Alemi7523/Alemi7523.github.io/index.md

 ## Detour Before Pulse Badge

+You are inside the Power Plant, take left door, and then the northern one.

+Pick up the ***Metal Coat*** here.
+Head downstairs.
+We need gather 5 Electric types, and 5 Fire types to donate.
+The electric one in the north room and the fire ones in the southern room.
+The easiest way to do this is to breed a mon of each type and take all their babies back.
+Return to each person with the 5 Pokémon to get the ***Electrizer*** and
+***Magmarizer**.* Pick up 2 ***Cell Batteries*** on each side of the Electrodes in the northern room.

+Leave the Power Plant.

+Go to the left and then to the north to find a ***Data Chip***.
+On the boxes two tiles left to there is a hidden ***Magnet***.

 Return to the sewers and use the elevator to reach the place we fought Rift Garbodor.
 There is a Zygarde Cell on the top-right corner.